kevinselwyn/nessemble/docs/pages/index.md

 nessemble project.asm --output project.nes
 ```

-Run `project.nes` in any emulator to see the result.
+Run `project.nes` in any NES emulator to see the result.

 ## Documentation